charles-tai/mytunes/Readme.md

 - renders current song playing

-AppView renders the AppModel, and instantiates the LibraryView and PlayerView
+AppView renders the AppModel, and instantiates and renders the LibraryView and PlayerView

 data.js stores the song objects